agg-geek/skincancer/README.md

-# Automating diagnosis of skin lesions for detection of Skin Cancer
+# Automated diagnosis of skin lesions for detection of Skin Cancer

 ## Project Description